MaWiMa/CCS/en/Changing_Canadian_Schools-024.md

 not eliminated legal disputes over placement decisions.
-At the same time that teachers in New Brunswick were expressing grave concern about the effects of integration, one family was fighting the same battle for their daughter´s access to a regular class that the Elwoods had fought two years before in Nova Scotia.
+At the same time that teachers in New Brunswick were expressing grave concern about the effects of integration, one family was fighting the same battle for their daughter's access to a regular class that the Elwoods had fought two years before in Nova Scotia.
 In this case, a legal challenge was made to seek compliance with a law the parents believed was consistent with *the Charter*.